ppstxd/False_Positive_Analysis/README.md

   - `minLeafPopulation=3`
   - `bagFraction=0.85`
   - `seed=42`

-- Trains the model on the prepared dataset and evaluates feature importance.
+- Trains the model on the prepared dataset in **Probability Mode**
+- Applies a probability filter for non-crop predictions of .75 --> Pixels with probability lower than .75 will be classified as crop, eveything else non-crop --> Makes mask more conservative in classifying a pixel as non-crop

 ---

-## 3. RF Model Performance & Output
+## 4. RF Model Performance & Output

 - Assesses model performance using standard classification metrics and visualizes the spatial prediction outputs.